adunning/dissertation/07-works.md

 ## Hymns and Minor Verses {.unnumbered}

 List in @hunt:1984schools [pp. 141–145].
-To this should be added the work closing *Sol meldunensis* (Cambridge, University Library, Gg.6.42), [*De passione saluatoris* (fol.
+To this should be added the hymn closing *Sol meldunensis* (Cambridge, University Library, Gg.6.42), [*De passione saluatoris* (fol.
 237r–v)], beginning 'Splendor patris. fons. sol. ares': see above, chapter 5.

 <!-- P is the sole manuscript of eleven (nos.
 275–81, 284–7) of the thirteen hymns discussed in @hunt:1984schools [chap.
 5]; all thirteen are edited in @dreves:1905hymnographi [pp. 1:262–273, nos.
 275–87].